AndrewSB/TwitterPMI/README.md

 This is a script I threw together for a Math Assignment, inspired by [burrsettles'](https://github.com/burrsettles) article: [On "Geek" Versus "Nerd"](http://slackprop.wordpress.com/2013/06/03/on-geek-versus-nerd/).

 The paper I wrote is stored in the repo as `paper.pdf` and is [downloadable](https://github.com/AndrewSB/TwitterPMI/blob/master/paper.pdf?raw=true).
 You're allowed to use it freely with citations.
-Also, I'd love to see what you end up making with the research, corpus, or script, so (you don't have to, but I'd love it)  drop me line with a link to what you made after you're done.
+If you end up using it somewhere (you don't have to, but I'd love it) drop me line with a link to what you made.

 ##How the program works